Quantization Backdoors to Deep Learning Commercial Frameworks: Backdoor Detection Evaluations

 \subsection{Neural Cleanse}

-Neural Cleanse~\cite{wang2019neural} builds upon the intuition that, given a backdoored model, merely a significantly small perturbation is needed to apply to any input sample in order to cause misclassification into the attacker-targeted (infected) label in comparison to the one that requires any uninfected labels.
-There are three general steps in Neural Cleanse process.
-First, given a label, the user employs an optimization scheme to find the minimal perturbation that is the potential trigger required to change \textit{any} input of other labels into this chosen label.
-Second, a user repeats the first step for all labels as the chosen label, which produces $N$ potential triggers given $N$ classes needed to be classified by the model---the complexity of Neural Cleanse is thus related to $N$.
-Third, the user measures the size of each trigger by the number of pixels each trigger candidate has, i.e., how many pixels the trigger replaces, which is quantized by the $l_1$-norm.
-The smallest perturbation is regarded as the trigger, resembling the real trigger if its $l_1$-norm deviates significantly from other perturbations, which is determined via an outlier detection algorithm.
-Such a deviation is measured by a so-called anomaly index.
+Neural Cleanse~\cite{wang2019neural} is built upon the observation that, given a backdoored model, only a small perturbation is applied to an input sample to be misclassified into an attacker-targeted (infected) label.
+There are three main steps for Neural Cleanse.
+First, for a given label, a user employs an optimization scheme to find the minimal perturbation required to change \textit{any} input of other labels into this chosen label and treats the perturbation as a potential trigger.
+Second, the user repeats the first step for all labels as the chosen label, which produces $N$ potential triggers given $N$ classes needed to be classified by the model---the complexity of Neural Cleanse is thus related to $N$.
+Last, the user measures the size of each trigger by the number of pixels each trigger candidate has, i.e., how many pixels the trigger replaces, which is quantified by $l_1$-norm.
+The smallest perturbation is regarded as the real trigger used by the attacker if its $l_1$-norm deviates significantly from other perturbations and this is determined through an outlier detection algorithm.
+The deviation is measured by a so-called anomaly index.
 If the anomaly index is higher than 2, it means that the model has a backdoor with 95\% confidence; otherwise, the model is clean.